Wang 720C Advanced Programming Calculator

 It was March of 1968, and the design of Wang's new computer system was moving along at a good pace.
 Dr. Wang and some of his senior folks went to New York City to the IEEE Electro Conference being held there.
 Little did Dr. Wang know that a machine was being demonstrated in a private suite at this event that would put Dr. Wang and his company in a panic.
 Bill Hewlett, one of the founders of Hewlett Packard, and a man whom Dr. Wang was familiar with, invited Dr. Wang to come see "something" in one of their private show suites.
 In the room was one of a limited number of pre-production prototypes of the HP 9100A electronic calculator.
 Dr. Wang, Bill Hewlett, Barney Oliver (9100 Project Leader), and Tom Obsbore (Chief 9100 Architect Contractor) were there when Dr. Wang got his chance to see the 9100A.
 After a few minutes of seeing the amazing speed, power, and accuracy of the 9100, Dr. Wang was visibly shaken.
 He thanked Bill Hewlett for showing him HP's latest brainchild, and let the room muttering that he must "get to work".
 The realization that Dr. Wang felt at the moment was that the 9100A made Wang's 300-series calculators look like dinosaurs in comparison.
 Even the programmable Model 370 and 380 Wang calculators simply did not have the features, speed, and functionality that the 9100A (and a later, the even more capable 9100B) had going for it.
 The 9100 was indeed a market breaker, and Dr. Wang knew something had to be done to counter it, and fast, or Wang's dominance in the high-end calculator market would soon end.

 Even though the HP 9100's were based on transistorized technology like the 300-series Wang calculators, the HP machine leveraged an amazingly innovative microcoded design (a concept previously applied to the design of computers) to wring the ultimate computing power out of the size limits of a transistor-based desktop package.
-Shortly after HP formally announced availability of the the 9100A calculator in September of 1968, sales of Wang's 300-series machines started dropping dramatically.
-But, thanks to Bill Hewlett's "wake up call", moves were already afoot within Wang Laboratories to set the tables straight.
-Dr. Wang went to the folks designing the new computer and told them to turn the design into a high-end programmable calculator.
+Not long after HP began shipping orders for the 9100A calculator in September of 1968, sales of Wang's 300-series machines started dropping dramatically.
+But, thanks to Bill Hewlett's "wake up call", moves were already afoot within Wang Laboratories to counter HP's wunderkind.
+Dr. Wang went to the folks designing Wang Labs' new computer and told them to turn the design into a high-end programmable calculator.
 Dr. Wang's reasoning was that any computer can be made to act like a calculator by just changing the programming, which was true, and comparatively trivial to implement (as opposed to redesigning hard-coded logic).
 In fact, the computer being designed was to use a microcoded architecture similar to that of the IBM 360 computer.
 Micro-coding uses a ROM (Read Only Memory) to store very low-level instructions that guide the transfers of data and operations performed on data within a generalized set of registers and logic units.
 Since the computer being designed was based on this microcoded architecture, all that was needed was some additional hardware (Nixie tube display system, specialized keyboard, and other calculator-specific hardware changes), scaling down of the microcode to control a smaller calculator-specific register and processing architecture, and the writing of the new microcode to make the system operate as a calculator rather than a computer.
 Dr. Wang ran a very monolithic company; essentially, everyone reported to Dr. Wang.
 Even though there were other reporting structures in place, everyone had a dotted-line reporting structure to Wang.
 This meant that whenever Dr. Wang had a big project in mind, anyone's priorities could very quickly change.
 It's clear that Dr. Wang's preview of the 9100A in New York instantly changed his mind about trying to do battle with IBM, and focus more on saving his calculator business - and indeed, Wang's visions of conquering IBM faded quickly from the forefront of his mind (though they never really did go away).

 The principle hardware designer for the "IBM-beater" computer project at Wang was a man named Dave Moros.
 Moros had come to Wang Labs as the result of Wang's acquisition of a company called Philip Hankins, Inc., or PHI for short.
 PHI was a programming and computer service bureau with it's own IBM System 360/65.
 Moros was a skilled programmer, but proved to be very adaptable, and quickly understood the hardware side of what made computers tick.
-Moros was retasked to convert the logic design for the computer into a high-end calculator.
-Mr. Shu-Kuang Ho and Mr. Don Dunning were tasked with taking the logic designed by Moros and turning it into real hardware.
+Moros, along with Koplow, were tasked with the job of converting the logic design for the computer into a high-end calculator.
+Mr. Shu-Kuang (S.K) Ho and Mr. Don Dunning were tasked with taking the logic designed by Moros and turning it into real hardware.
 With these key people in place, the hardware side of the new calculator project had critical mass.

 One critical resource needed to get this calculator project going was missing -- the microcode to make the calculator run.
 Dr. Wang pitted some of his most brilliant engineers against each other in a high-pressure, tight-deadline contest to very quickly generate the most efficient microcoded math algorithms for the new computer-turned-calculator.